$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Lattice Calculation

 and

 where ${\vec{p}}~'_{\nu}$ is the $\nu$ component of the $D_s^*$ spatial momentum, with $\nu$ corresponding to the choice of polarisation in Eq.~(\ref{threepointcorr}), with current $\overline{c}\Gamma h$.
-The combinations of spin-taste operators we use here to access the form factors, and the methods used to extract the form factors from the matrix elements, are the same as in~\cite{Harrison:2020gvo}.
-We repeat these combinations here in Table\ref{spintastetable} for reference.
 We also compute $\gamma_5 \otimes \gamma_5$ pseudoscalar $\eta_h$ and $\eta_c$ correlation functions, which we will use to parameterise the physical $m_h$ dependence of our form factors as well as to determine the valence and sea charm quark mass mistunings.
+Note that for the $\eta$ correlation functions we neglect disconnected contributions.